![]() A Ouigo TGV at Paris Gare de Lyon. Fares start from just €10 at www.ouigo.com. |

 Connecting with other trains

-If you choose to use Ouigo in connection with another train or operator, for example Eurostar between Paris & London or Thalys between Paris and Brussels or Amsterdam, you carry the risk of a delay and missed connection yourself.
+If you choose to use Ouigo in connection with another train or operator, for example Eurostar between Paris & London, you carry the risk of a delay and missed connection yourself.
 So allow hours not minutes between trains.
 Ouigo is a totally separate company and even though it's a subsidiary of SNCF, unlike SNCF it is not a party to any of the Railteam, AJC or other agreements which guarantee later onward travel at no charge if there's a delay and missed connection.
-If your Ouigo is late and you miss your Eurostar back to London, it could cost you £200 for a new Eurostar ticket to get home!
+If your Ouigo is late and you miss your Eurostar back to London, it could cost you £200 for a new Eurostar ticket to get home.

 The Man in Seat 61's opinion of Ouigo